-The pane con la milza, or ‘u pani c’a meusa, (literally bread with spleen) is one of the most popular Sicilian street food.
-You can have it for lunch or for dinner and it is often served in receptions buffets.
+Pane con la milza or ‘u pani c’a meusa (bread with spleen) is a key Sicilian street food dish.
+Great for lunch or dinner, it is often served at buffets in miniature size.

-The origin of this dish seems to date back to the Middle Ages, when the Jews living in Palermo worked as butcher, and since they cwould not accept any money for their job (due to their religious beliefs), they were allowed to take home the offal of the butchered animals as reward.
-They then boiled and fried spleen, lung, windpipe and used them, along with cheese, as sandwich filling that they sold to local gentiles.
-This tradition is still alive among the Palermitan caciottari (cheese dealers) and many other street-food dealers.
+The origin of this food seems to date back to the Middle Ages, when the Jews who lived in Palermo worked as butchers; and since their religious beliefs prevented them from making money from slaughtering animals, they were allowed to take the offal home as a reward.
+They therefore used to boil and flavour the spleen, the lung and the scannarozzato (the trachea) in the lard, which, together with cheese, served as filling for the sandwiches they sold to the locals.
+This tradition is still alive among the caciottari (cheese makers) of Palermo and many other food retailers.